 More information on Speakers and draft programme coming soon!

-For more information and to book, visit the conference website.
+For more information (including the full programme) and to book, visit the conference website.